-Three weeks ago, one of my patients told me that she had experienced an annoying cough, after a few days of cold symptoms.
-To help her cough, she began consuming 1 to 2 teaspoons of honey.
+Three weeks ago, a patient told me that she had experienced an annoying cough, after a few days of cold symptoms.
+To help her cough, she consumed 1 to 2 teaspoons of honey every day.

-This treatment helped and her cough improved.
-She told me she was close to trying over the counter medications, but the honey treatment was so effective that she ended up not needing any medications.
+This treatment helped and improved her cough.
+She was close to trying over the counter medications, but later, she changed her mind after consuming honey had relieved her cough.

 Hearing this story reminded me of my childhood since my mother gave me a glass of warm milk with one teaspoon of honey every night.